camilouribebotta/visual-essays/docs/help.md

 ### ve-entity location-specific attributes

-This section defines optiona entity attributes that
+This section defines optional entity attributes that may be used to control the presentation of locations displayed on a map.

-- __eid__:  The identifier for the entity, typically a 'Q' identifier.
-If not namespaced this refers to an entity in the Wikidata knowledge graph.
+- __marker-symbol__:
-- __aliases__:  When tagging entities in the essay text the text to match is defined by the label and aliases
+- __fill__:  When tagging entities in the essay text the text to match is defined by the label and aliases

 ## ve-map